jonseymour/node-cmd/README.md

 to configured handler functions.

 Commands can be presented to the dispatcher as:

 * a list of arguments, where the first argument specifies a route selector
 * a single array, where the first element specifies a route selector
-	  * an instance of cmd.Command created with new cmd.Command()
+* an instance of cmd.Command created with cmd.createCommand()

 Irrespective of how commands are presented to the dispatcher, commands are always presented to 1-argument handler functions as an instance of cmd.Command.